President’s Report 2021

 By Glenn Walton

-Let me begin by thanking you for your support of our New Hampshire golf course employees.
-We could not have provided financial support to ninety-two students this past year without the generous donations of golfers from around our state.
-Like many other non-profits, 2020 provided many challenges and I am pleased to report that the McDonough Foundation was able to overcome these obstacles and continue our mission of providing undergraduate scholarships to these worthy young people.
+Thank you for your financial support of the McDonough Foundation in 2021.
+We could not have provided scholarships to eighty-seven students this past year without the generous donations from golfers around New Hampshire.
+I am pleased to report that the McDonough Foundation was able to again overcome the obstacles associated with Covid-19 to continue our mission of providing undergraduate scholarships to these worthy young people.

-We also had to adapt our scholarship process to meet the demands of these troubling times.
-Normally, our Directors would meet with our scholar applicants at various courses throughout the state in order to conduct brief interviews.
-Instead, we had applicants meet electronically with various members of the board via Skype, Zoom, etc. in order to interview and evaluate our scholars.
+We continued to have a varied scholarship process in 2021, with a mix of virtual and in-person interviews to evaluate our scholars.
+Normally, our directors would meet with our scholar applicants at various courses throughout the state in order to conduct brief interviews.
+Additionally, we had applicants meet electronically with various members of the board via Skype, Zoom, etc., to complete the scholarship process.
 The board continues to report that our scholar recipients are a bright and motivated group.

 Glenn H. Walton